 Celebrate Beaujolais with these four top picks

-Like vineyards throughout the northern hemisphere autumn brings the harvest of grapes to Beaujolais.
+Like vineyards throughout the northern hemisphere autumn brings the harvest.
 Winemakers begin the elaboration of wines, and the grape vines start to "close down" until awaking from their slumber the following springtime.
+Learn all about the region in our Guide to Beaujolais.

 Many areas follow a tried and tested method suited to the time of harvesting and the tradition attached.